Stadin-helpperit/hkihelperbot-server/README.md

 # hkihelperbot-server

-Stadin Helpperit Telegram bot is a chatbot in the Telegram messaging app aimed to utilize open data from the [MyHelsinki Open API](http://open-api.myhelsinki.fi/).
+Stadin Helpperit Telegram bot is a chatbot in the Telegram messaging app that utilizes open data from the [MyHelsinki Open API](http://open-api.myhelsinki.fi/).
-The bot answers to different commands and requests.
+The bot responds to different commands and requests.

+Try it out: [@HelsinkiHelperBot](https://t.me/HelsinkiHelperBot) (link to try the bot on Telegram web / local client)

 ##### Currently supported commands